GeoffWilliams/omadapi/README.md

 * Firmware update access points
 * 33 hour+ uptime (rebooted after loss of internet connectivity to get device firmware update notification)

-## Gotchas
-* Larger deployments untested, please report successes/failures
-* From tp-link?
-Please feel free to make some raspbery pi image for the community based on this!

 ## Building the image

 `omdapi`` is A fork of [pi-gen](https://github.com/RPi-Distro/pi-gen/) to build a custom image for omada on raspberry pi (~4) so can be updated for newer Raspbery Pi OS releases by rebasing.